affraike/full_scale_scala_app/README.md

 }
 ```

-Then, you can use, in one command line (terminal)
+Next, you can use, in one command line (terminal)
 ```bash
 # Frontend hot reload only on localhost:8080
 sbt dev